rodrigocora/rodrigocora.github.io/_posts/2020-02-29-ora_28040_no_matching_authentication_protocol.markdown

 ---

-I order to prevent the error `ORA-28040: No matching authentication protocol` that I've faced after upgrading some databases I've looked up and found [here](http://marcel.vandewaters.nl/oracle/database-oracle/determine-versions-of-connected-oracle-clients) a query to identify and upgrade the driver before upgrade the database.
+I order to prevent the error `ORA-28040: No matching authentication protocol` that I've faced after upgrading some databases I've looked around and found [here](http://marcel.vandewaters.nl/oracle/database-oracle/determine-versions-of-connected-oracle-clients) a query to identify the version of the client connected to the database.
 I've created a view as follows to facilate the access to this information.